Cost of Plastering a Room

 Painting a Room

 After your walls have been plastered by a qualified plasterer, you may choose to have them painted, which will involve hiring a professional painter.
-The cost to paint an entire room with two coats of emulsion is around £400.
+The cost to paint an entire room with two coats of emulsion is around £400, although you should wait at least a week after plastering to ensure the walls have dried sufficiently.

 I have used watered-down emulsion to paint new plaster, but it was silk.
 It said on the tin that it could be watered down 10% to seal new, porous surfaces, but I have since read it must be matt.
 Have I ruined my plaster?